Running a virtual team is one of the modern challenges many managers face. Managing your workers remotely can be difficult.

 With a little creativity, you can still organise team-building sessions for your virtual team.

 If your team members live close enough to one another, organise an in-person get together.
-Done once per month, this wouldn’t be a big time commitment but can make a big difference to how well they know each other.
+Done once per month, this wouldn’t be a big time commitment but can make a big difference to how well they know each other and how much they trust other virtual team members.

 When planning your virtual team-building session, move away from the old-fashioned ice-breakers and team games.
 Instead, try virtual experiences and online training sessions that your team will truly benefit from.